 From the curb, Willie looked up at me and said, “nobody cares.”
-As I tried to encourage him telling him there are people who care, he relays what happened to him earlier.
+As I tried to encourage him, telling him some people care, he relays what happened to him earlier.
 “I walked up to a guy to ask him a question.
-He looks at me and says stop f***ing talking to me and get the f*** away from me.”
+He looks at me and says, stop f***ing talking to me and get the f*** away from me.”
 Willie then said, “I wanted to ask him if he ever felt suicidal because I am tired, and I don’t see the point in living another day.”
-I asked him if I could pray with him and he said “no, I am mad at God!
-If he cares about me then how can all this bad stuff be happening to me?”
-He went on to explain that his wife of 12 years left him for another man even though he had been good to her.
-He was without a job, was homeless, had painful sores and missed his children.
+I asked him if I could pray with him, and he said, “no, I am mad at God!
+If he cares about me, then how can all this bad stuff be happening to me?”
+He explained that his wife of 12 years left him for another man even though he had been good to her.
+He was without a job, was homeless, had painful sores, and missed his children.
 I tried to tell him God was for him and loved him.
-I reminded him God gives us free will choice and unfortunately the consequences of other’s actions can be so very hard.
-He started to cry so I thought he might be open to prayer.
-Again, he said “no, I am done and tired.”
+I reminded him God gives us free will choice, and unfortunately, the consequences of others’ actions can be so very hard.
+He started to cry, so I thought he might be open to prayer.
+Again, he said, “no, I am done and tired.”

 Again, I reminded him of how God had set up our meeting to show him how much he is loved and cared for.
-Our Divine appointment that was anointed by a simple tube of ointment, which I have been driving around with for 2 weeks. created an opening.
+Our Divine appointment was anointed by a simple ointment tube, which I have been driving around with for 2 weeks.
+It created an opening.
 As the tears poured from Willie’s eyes as God used me to speak life into him, he said, “you aren’t leaving here without praying for me.”
-As we prayed in gratitude for our meeting, in hope and faith for the plans God had for his life, for physical, mental and spiritual healing, he told God he was sorry for being so angry.
+As we prayed in gratitude for our meeting, in hope and faith for the plans God had for his life, for physical, mental, and spiritual healing, he told God he was sorry for being so angry.
 We hugged as the tears welled up in our eyes, knowing we both had experienced God working miracles.